aws-samples/configuring-qbusiness-with-idc-tti/README.md

 This code samples is organized into following sections.

 ### 1/ CloudFormation Templates for TTI and Cognito
-Sample CloudFormation (CFN) templates are located in `<project_home>/cf` folder.
-You can use the CFN templates to automate deployment of Trusted Token Issuer (TTI) setup in AWS IAM Identity Center.
-Also a sample CFN template is provided to create Amazon Cognito user pool, if you do not have an OIDC OAuth 2.0 compliant 3rd party Identity Provider to test TTI deployment.
+Sample CloudFormation (CFN) templates are located in the `<project_home>/cf` folder.
+These templates automate the deployment of Trusted Token Issuer (TTI) setup in AWS IAM Identity Center.
+Additionally, a sample CFN template is provided to create an Amazon Cognito user pool if you lack an OIDC OAuth 2.0 compliant third-party Identity Provider for testing TTI deployment.

 For more information refer to [CFN README](/cf/README.md).

 > Note: You can use CloudFormation Templates without installing the project files.

 ### 2/ WebApp for testing TTI and Invoking Q Business Conversation API with identity context
-The sample Flask based web application demonstrates how identity propagation with AWS IAM Identity Center can be implemented and is made available for learning and testing Trust Token Issuer deployment.
-The web application is located under `<project_home>/webapp`.
+A sample Flask-based web application demonstrating identity propagation with AWS IAM Identity Center is available for learning and testing Trust Token Issuer deployment.
+This application is located in the `<project_home>/webapp` directory.

 For more information refer to [WEBAPP README](/webapp/README.md).